Chewy and delicious toasted.

 - Take the Dutch Oven out of the oven and place parchment paper with dough ball into the hot Dutch Oven.

 - Return the Dutch Oven (with lid) to oven and bake for 30 – 35 minutes.

-- Remove the lid from the Dutch Oven and leave the bread uncovered in the oven another 5-10 minutes more to brown up.
+- Depending on your oven, you can remove the lid from the Dutch Oven and leave the bread uncovered in the oven another 5-10 minutes more to brown up.

 Thanks to Barb Krisher for recipe!